 Australia-facing bookmakers have developed a wide range of rugby league betting types, most of which are applicable to both NRL and State of Origin matches, since the Australian authorities gave them the green light to expand their offerings over and above the most basic of markets.
 Below we have created a simple table detailing the best Australian facing online bookmakers that have Rugby League markets.

-Best Rugby League Bookies
+Best Rugby League Bookies in the USA - July 2022

 With many online bookmakers servicing the Australian market now that it has been opened up to competition, there is no shortage of NRL and State of Origin betting types, with upwards of 50 markets available on every single match.